 The Project for Pride in Living could help residents of Ramsey County fix their home up.
 The MN fix up fund and the program work to allow people the chance to make sure their home is safe and they are comfortable in it.
 You must meet certain requirements as a homeowner to qualify for any help from the organization.

 St. Paul’s city living housing resources could help you get a grant to pay for repairs to your home.
 The program is through the housing authority and benefits residents by offering them a chance to fix up their home at no cost or a low cost to them.
 It also benefits the city by making it a better place to live.

-If you’re in Payne or Phalen counties in Minnesota, you could get help.
+If you’re in Payne or Phalen neighborhoods in St. Paul, you could get help.
 The housing authority and homeowner organizations have teamed up to help those who are in need of repairs get the help that will make their home safer and more comfortable to live in.

 St. Louis County